hetrox8/weather-App/Readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse for their ever support towards completion of the project.
+I would like to give credit to Nelson Sakwa for their design, which was used in accordance with the Creative Commons License.
+Thank you, Nelson Sakwa!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>